Last Updated on: 24th May 2023, 08:36 pm

 An unlevel washer may not drain properly.
 The drain pump relies on gravity to remove water from the machine effectively.
 If the washer is tilted or unlevel, water may not drain completely, leading to standing water in the drum or inefficient draining.

 This can cause issues with mold or mildew growth, unpleasant odors, and potential damage to the washer’s components.
+For more information on washer drainage, check out other articles on the site to understand how washing machine drainage works.

 Increased Wear and Tear

 When a washer operates while unlevel, it puts additional stress on its internal components.
 The constant shaking and movement can lead to increased wear and tear on parts such as the motor, suspension system, and drum.
-Over time, this can reduce the lifespan of the washer and result in costly repairs or the need for a replacement.

 Water Leakage

-An unlevel washer may cause water to leak from the machine.
+An unlevel washer may cause water to leak from the washing machine.
 When the washer is not level, the water inside the drum can become unevenly distributed.

 This can lead to water spilling over the sides or accumulating in areas where it shouldn’t, causing leaks.
 Water leakage can damage the flooring, surrounding cabinets, or nearby electrical components, posing a safety risk.

 To prevent these problems and ensure the proper functioning of the washer, it is essential to level the machine during installation and periodically check its level.
-By maintaining a level position, you can minimize noise, vibrations, and potential damage, and maximize the efficiency and longevity of your washing machine.